armorcommander/stelligent-u/09-lambda/README.md

     * Appropriate Lambda invoke permissions (`AWS::Lambda::Permission`)
 * Use the AWS CLI to call the API gateway which will call your Lambda function.

+> So, how do you call the API gateway via the cli?
+Docs say you can't do that.

 * Lambdas can take a payload like JSON as input.
 Rewrite the function to take a JSON payload and simply return the payload, or an item from the payload.